Deans and Directors of Creative Arts

 The DDCA publishes NiTRO Creative Matters: perspectives on creative arts in higher education.
 This is an online platform for the discussion of matters relating to practice, research, teaching, policy and reporting relevant to the creative arts in the university sector.

-current issue | AUGUST 2023
+current issue | MAR 2025

 In the spirit of reconciliation, the DDCA acknowledges the Traditional Custodians of Country throughout Australia and their connections to land, sea and community.
 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.